InvalidoUser/bootdev-backend-path/README.md

 # Boot.dev - Back-end Developer Path
+Goal: Learn how to code.

-My progress through Boot.dev's full Back-end Developer Path.
+Contents: My progress through Boot.dev's full Back-end Developer Path.
+As well as some other additional resources such as the Mimo mobile app (learn to code app).

 Each folder contains some of my work from that course, a bit of reflection on what I have learned, and things that stood out to me.